hdrapin/homeyScript/README.md

 # homeyScript
-Utilizing JavaScript, I've developed some automation script se in Homey Pro
+Utilizing JavaScript, I've developed some automation scripts for Homey Pro

+- Listing All devices, Calss and capabilities :